Async-Devs/agriventure-express-backend/README.md

 In this project user can view agriculture data of the country, add agriculture data to the system.
 Also there is a marketplace for agriculture products where buyers can bid for crop yeilds.

+## Directories:

+This repository contains the following.
+* controllers -
+* models -
+* routes -
+* middleware -

 ## Prerequisites:

 * Node JS